 There are regional variations in these requirements so please do seek clarifications that the Pre-Sixth Form curriculum meets these requirements, please let us know of any changes that may be necessary.

 Royal High School Bath is a licensed sponsor with the UK Visas and Immigration.
-If a place on the course is offered and accepted, we will provide the necessary CAS letter to be used as part of the visa application process.
+If a place on the course is offered and accepted, we will provide the necessary CAS letter to be used as part of the visa application process, subject to the student meeting UKVI requirements.
 Parents are responsible for obtaining their daughter’s visa.

 All students accepted onto the course must appoint a guardian in the UK who will help them with travel arrangements and be responsible for them during half term holidays.